Tuesday, December 3, 2024

 When I think of someone having a heart attack it is always that image of someone grabbing their chest and falling to the ground, it’s never merely a pain near the left armpit and extending to the fingers, which is what it was for me.
 I didn’t really think this was ever going to happen to me.

 Two weeks ago on Tuesday, February 14, 2023, I woke up at about 11:30 pm with that pain in my left armpit and arm.
 I got up thinking it may have been arthritis or some muscle or nerve pain from the day's activity.
 My blood pressure and total cholesterol are low, I am fit, exercise regularly, eat healthily and I have never had a heart issue or seen a cardiologist.
 I took an aspirin which didn’t affect the pain and then it hit me- heart attack.
 About midnight I awoke my wife Vicki.
-We talked about my symptoms and decided she would drive me to the Los Alamitos Health Center Emergency Room 5 minutes from our home rather than call 911.
+We talked about my symptoms and decided she would drive me to the Los Alamitos Health Center Emergency Room five minutes from our home rather than call 911.
 I checked in to the ER around 12:30 am telling an ER staff member that I had pain in my left armpit and left arm, and said I was concerned these were possible heart attack symptoms.
 My wife accompanied me.

 Heart problems remain the No. 1 health threat to American adults.
 Heart disease is the leading cause of death in both men and women in the United States, accounting for about 1 in every 4 deaths each year.
 My heart disease was a wake-up call that I needed to make some changes in my life.
 I now know through an experience that allows no doubt that my health is only as good as the health of my heart.
 Diet, lifestyle, age, and hereditary factors can all impact my performance and my quality of life, and eternal vigilance on factors I can control- diet, exercise, sleep, and stress- is now my destiny.